natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Chapayev.md

 '''Pros:'''

+* Twelve 152 mm guns with good accuracy and damage output
+* HE shell has large filler for its calibre, capable of dealing great damage against unarmoured decks and hulls
-* Has great survivability given her crew count
+* Has great survivability due to spread out crew compartments
-* AAA is slow but effective its advised you use HE-VT for 100 mm secondaries
+* Effective anti-air defense with wide coverage
-* Very manoeuvrable
+* Good mobility and very manoeuvrable once upgraded
-* Can survive a few torpedo hits if they hit near the centre of the boat

 '''Cons:'''

 * Slow without engine upgrades
 * Fire rate is all but amazing
 * Prone to quick flooding without pump upgrade
-* Little armour for ammunition magazines
+* Little armour for ammunition magazines, its secondary ammo rack in particular can be easily detonated and cause catastrophic flood

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the ship in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the ship and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Ship-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the ship's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->